ccgarant/cardano-cip-50-draft-liesenfelt-supporting-work/garant-notes-and-comments.md

 	RECOMMEND:
 	> "The proposed reward retains the function of k for limiting rewards based on stake but repurposes the a0 parameter for enforcing reward limits **relative to** pledge leverage."

-    5.2.
+    6.2.
 Might be a good idea to quantify and expand how much more computationally efficient the equation, might be an underrated huge additional benefit to emphasize?
 At least on a super high level.
 	> "The new equation is computationally simple and purposefully does not use logarithms, exponents, or geometric curves"

-6. In Recast of a0, recommend "relative to" in lieu of "based on".
+7. In Recast of a0, second sentence, recommend "relative to" in lieu of "based on".
+	IS NOW:
+	> "Pledge leverage establishes a different ‘saturation point’ for each pool based on its pledge."

+	RECOMMEND:
+	> "Pledge leverage establishes a different ‘saturation point’ for each pool **relative to** its pledge."

-## Thoughtsd
+## Thoughts
 - I like the CIP.
 	- I support it, with understanding of thorough testing and further reflection.
 At face value, it just makes plain sense it's better.
 	- love the fair reward scheme and elegant simplicity.